omazapa/HunabKu/README.md

 <center><img src="https://raw.githubusercontent.com/colav/colav.github.io/master/img/Logo.png"/></center>

 # HunabKu
-Data Server Gateway/  Maya - father of all gods
+Modular APIs creation using plugins system/  Maya - father of all gods

 # Description
 Package to load data in MongoDB and to serve the data from mongodb on endpoints using flask.